-The BLM's amenity fee program was established in 1996, first as the Fee Demo Program then later after Congressional delegation the program became known as the Amenity Fee Recreation Program through the Federal Lands Recreation Enhancement Act (FLREA) of 2004 as amended.
+The Bureau of Land Management's (BLM) amenity fee program was established in 1996, first as the Fee Demo Program then later after Congressional delegation the program became known as the Amenity Fee Recreation Program through the Federal Lands Recreation Enhancement Act (FLREA) of 2004 as amended.
 Fees collected are reinvested back into the sites while enabling managers to continue developing additional amenities, additional sites, perform needed maintenance, and retain staff necessary for the operation of the program and sites.
-This business plan outlines proposed changes to a portion of the Glennallen Field Office's (GFO) 2022 Recreation Business Plan.
+This business plan outlines changes to a portion of the Glennallen Field Office's (GFO) 2022 Recreation Business Plan.

-The GFO manages developed campground use through issuance of Recreation Use Permits (RUPs) for short-term recreation use of sites, facilities, and/or services which meet the fee collection criteria established by FLREA.
+The GFO manages developed campground use through issuance of Recreation Use Permits (RUP) for short-term recreation use of sites, facilities, and/or services which meet the fee collection criteria established by FLREA.
 Under FLREA, the GFO is authorized to collect fees for the development and operation of recreation facilities and services that provide significant public benefits.
-This business plan describes the recreation fee sites, proposed site fee changes, associated operation costs, planned fee revenue expenditures, a financial analysis of fee charges at similar recreation facilities, and impacts of proposed fee changes.
+This business plan describes the recreation fee sites, site fee changes, associated operation costs, planned fee revenue expenditures, a financial analysis of fee charges at similar recreation facilities, and impacts of the fee changes.

-After careful consideration of the current fee program, the anticipated revenues and expenditures, and comparison with other regional recreation providers, the GFO proposes the following fee modifications.
+After careful consideration of the current fee program, the anticipated revenues and expenditures, and comparison with other regional recreation providers, the GFO will implement the following fee modifications:

-- Increase the expanded amenity fees for all site types at Sourdough Creek Campground, Paxson Lake Campground, Tangle Lakes Campground, and Brushkana Creek Campground with the following rates: - o Drive in sites from \$15 per night to \$20 per night. - Walk in sites from \$6 per night to \$20 per night. - No change to the current RV dump station expanded amenity fee for non-campers at Paxson Lake Campground, which remains at \$10. - Add an expanded amenity fee for reservation services across the field office.

-To account for inflation, the GFO is also proposing to adopt a model to increase fees by 20%, whenever the Consumer Price Index (CPI) increases by 20%, tying to the Western U.S. CPI.
+- Increase the expanded amenity fees for all site types at Sourdough Creek Campground, Paxson Lake Campground, Tangle Lakes Campground, and Brushkana Creek Campground with the following rates: - o Drive in sites from \$15 per night to \$20 per night. - Walk in sites from \$6 per night to \$20 per night. - To account for inflation, the GFO is also proposing to adopt a model to increase fees by 20%, whenever the Consumer Price Index (CPI) increases by 20%, tying to the Western U.S. CPI. - Add an expanded amenity fee for reservation services across the field office.

-The proposed fee modifications are necessary to meet the growing expenses of the campground program, increased costs for staff travel and maintenance duties, deferred maintenance costs stemming from the growing popularity of the GFO campgrounds as travel destinations, the increase in use, the increasing age of the campgrounds, and the need to upgrade facilities.
+The fee modifications are necessary to meet the growing expenses of the campground program, increased costs for staff travel and maintenance duties, deferred maintenance costs stemming from the growing popularity of the GFO campgrounds as travel destinations, the increase in use, the increasing age of the campgrounds, and the need to upgrade facilities.
 Developed fee campgrounds are a management tool used to prevent further resource damage and to provide better visitor services.
-The average price for all campgrounds in the market research analysis was \$20 per night.